dreamhost/openstack-manuals/doc/user-guide/source/dashboard-launch-instances.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 By default, your server is open to all traffic from your other DreamCompute
-servers and limted traffic from the public network to these ports:
+servers and limited traffic from the public network to these ports:

 - SSH
 - HTTP